keyboard_arrow_up

 Cone Bottom Tanks

-Have a bottom angled to a point and are used when complete drainage of materials or liquids inside is necessary.
+Feature a bottom angled to a point, ensuring complete drainage of liquids or materials inside.

-Provide superior protection against spillage of hazardous chemicals.
-They have strong linings for high-pressure applications.
-They provide the best protection against leakage or spillage of hazardous wastes or chemicals.
+Provide superior protection against hazardous chemical spills.
+They feature strong linings for high-pressure applications and offer the best defense against leakage or contamination.

 Dual Laminate Tanks